MachineLemonade/docs/v0.8/local-kube_pod_operator.md

         get_logs=True)

 ```
 This example simply runs the docker `hello-world` image.
 The `config_file` is pointing to the `.kube/config` file you just edited.
 Now run `astro airflow start` and unpause your DAG.
 You should see the task run successfully.
-If you installed `kubectl` above, you can use this to examine the pod that just ran.
+You can use `kubectl get pods` and `kubectl logs {pod_name}` to examine the logs for the pod that just ran.